shoji9x9/CIFAR-10-By-small-ResNet/README.md

 # Overview
-This is just a example to train CIFAR 10 by small Residual Network (ResNet) for learning TensorFlow 2.0.
+This is just a example to train CIFAR-10 by small Residual Network (ResNet) for learning TensorFlow 2.0.

 # Description
 * This is an assignment of [Deep Learning basic class](https://deeplearning.jp/lectures/dlb2018/) arranged a little.
-* Training CIFAR 10 by small ResNet on Google Colaboratory with TensorFlow 2.0 Alpha.
+* Training CIFAR-10 by small ResNet on Google Colaboratory with TensorFlow 2.0 Alpha.
 * Data is augmented by ImageDataGenerator of Keras.

 # Dataset